How Microsoft Secure Score helps your company stay safer | Microbyte

 The dashboard also shows a breakdown of points by category, i.e., how high a percentage of total points in the category has been achieved and how much is left to achieve.

-How to improve your Secure score
+How to improve your Microsoft Secure Score

 Fixing an improvement action